Shadrachp/GRAMEME-WEBAPDE-Nodejs/README.md

 # GRAMEME-WEBAPDE

-##WEBAPDE-MP1 Site Map
+#WEBAPDE-MP2 Site Map
-This is a meme site entitled GraMeme.
-The website was developed as a requirement for WEBAPDE.
+- This is a meme site entitled GraMeme.
+This is a Webapp for viewing and uploading memes.

-##index.html
+- MVC is already applied as an architectural pattern

+1. index.handlebars
 This is the landing page of all users and non-users of the website.

-##home.html
-This is the home page for the user.
-All public posts are located in this page.

-##profile.html
+2. register.handlebars
-This is the page for the user.
-All photos uploaded by the user can be seen here.
+This is the registration page of the webapp

+3. posts/index.handlebars
+- Profile page

+4. posts/upload
+- The page to upload your memes

+5. posts/edit
+- The page to edit your memes

+#Dependencies
+- express
+- express-session
+- express-handlebars
+- passport
+- passport-local
+- connect-flash
+- cookie-parser
+- bcryptjs
+- method-override
+- mongoose
+- nodemon (optional: for development purposes)

+#Features
+- Local database (NoSql)
+- Login
+- Register
+- Cookie

+#Upcoming features
+- Upload memes
+- View memes
+- Edit memes
+- Share memes
+- Cloud database
+- Deploy to heroku